Naominour/Jazz-Music-Generation-NLP-LSTM/README.md

-# 🎶 Improvise a Jazz Solo with an LSTM Network 🎶
+# 🎶 AI-Powered Jazz: Generating Solos with LSTM Networks 🎶

 Welcome to the **Improvise a Jazz Solo with an LSTM Network** project!
 This repository demonstrates the use of a Long Short-Term Memory **(LSTM)** network to generate jazz music solos.
 This project builds upon existing work, incorporating enhancements and additional functionalities.